Updated: Sep 23, 2022

 Additionally, the fabrication also features perforations that increase airflow to keep your feet cool, dry and comfortable at all times.
 The increase in airflow creates a perfect microclimate for your feet to thrive in and reduces an uncomfortable heat build-up.
 And the ballistic nylon overlays have also been used on the upper to provide support and structure as well as increased durability.

-adidas’ weightlifting shoes are fashioned from a breathable mesh which allows cool air to flow into the shoe at the same time as releasing warm air.
-This feature will keep your tutsies cool and comfortable and free from slippery sweat!
+adidas’ weightlifting shoes are fashioned from a breathable mesh that facilitates cool air to flow into the shoe at the same time as releasing warm air.
+This feature will keep your feet cool and comfortable and free from slippery sweat!

 Also, let’s not forget the sock-like lining that offers a securer fit while reducing abrasions around prominent contact points.